 We have devoted significant resources to developing our risk management policies, procedures and assessment methods and intend to continue to do so in the future.
 Nonetheless, the risk management techniques and strategies have not been and may in the future not be fully effective in mitigating our risk exposure in all economic market environments or against all types of risk, including risks that we fail to identify or anticipate.
 Some of our quantitative tools and metrics for managing risk are based upon our use of observed historical market behavior.
 We apply statistical and other tools to these observations to arrive at quantifications of our risk exposures.
 During the financial crisis, the financial markets experienced unprecedented levels of volatility (rapid changes in price direction) and the breakdown of historically observed correlations (the extent to which prices move in tandem) across asset classes, compounded by extremely limited liquidity.
 In this volatile market environment, our risk management tools and metrics failed to predict some of the losses we have experienced, and they may in the future fail to predict important risk exposures.
 In addition, our quantitative modeling does not take all risks into account and makes numerous assumptions regarding the overall environment, which may not be borne out by events.
-As a result, risk exposures have arisen and could continue to limit our ability to manage our risks especially in light of geopolitical developments, many of the outcomes of which are currently unforeseeable.
+As a result, risk exposures have arisen and could continue to arise from factors we did not anticipate or correctly evaluate in our statistical models.
+This has limited and could continue to limit our ability to manage our risks especially in light of geopolitical developments, many of the outcomes of which are currently unforeseeable.
 Our losses thus have been and may in the future be significantly greater than the historical measures indicate.